wptrainingteam/learn-wp-content/developer-learning-pathway/06-introduction-to-wordpress-plugins/05-custom-post-type-data.md

 `post_id` is the ID of the post that the metadata is associated with. `meta_key` is the name of the metadata field, and `meta_value` is its value.

-## Adding post meta
+## Adding post metadata

 You can add post meta to a post using the `add_post_meta` [function](https://developer.wordpress.org/reference/functions/add_post_meta/).
-This function takes three parameters: the ID of the post, the name of the meta data, and the value of the meta data.
+This function takes three parameters: the ID of the post, the name of the metadata, and the value of the metadata.

 So lets say you wanted to add a post meta field to a post with the ID of 1, and you wanted to store the location where the post was written as `London`.